ClosedXML/ClosedXML/docs/concepts/types.rst

 Workbook also contains formulas, recipes that take a value and calculate new values.
 Formulas are used in

 * cells formula - in that case, the output of the formula is written into the cell
-* names - although names are mostly used to refere to a range of cells, they are formulas and thus can contain any formula expression (e.g. `1+2`)
+* names - although names are mostly used to refer to a range of cells, they are formulas and thus can contain any formula expression (e.g. `1+2`)
 * array formulas - formula changes value of 2D array of cells.

 Values used during formula evaluation can have the types that are in cell, but in addition can have also following types: